stencila/stencila/README.md

 - [`rust`](rust): Several Rust crates implementing core functionality and a CLI for working with Stencila documents.

-- [`python`](python) [`🏗️ In progress`](https://github.com/stencila/stencila/issues/1624): A Python package, with [Pydantic](https://docs.pydantic.dev/latest/) classes generated from Stencila Schema and bindings to Rust functions, so you can work with Stencila documents from within Python.
+- [`python`](python): A Python package, with classes generated from Stencila Schema and bindings to Rust functions, so you can work with Stencila documents from within Python.

-- [`typescript`](typescript) [`🏗️ In progress`](https://github.com/stencila/stencila/issues/1625): A package of TypeScript types generated from Stencila Schema so you can create type-safe Stencila documents in the browser, Node.js, Deno etc.
+- [`typescript`](typescript): A package of TypeScript types generated from Stencila Schema so you can create type-safe Stencila documents in the browser, Node.js, Deno etc.

-- `node` [`🧭 Planned`](https://github.com/stencila/stencila/issues/1626): A Node.js package, using the generated TypeScript types and with runtime validation and bindings to Rust functions, so you can work with Stencila documents from within Node.js.
+- `node`: A Node.js package, using the generated TypeScript types and with runtime validation and bindings to Rust functions, so you can work with Stencila documents from within Node.js.

-- [`docs`](docs) `🏗️ In progress`: Documentation, including reference documentation generated from `schema` and the `rust` CLI tool.
+- [`docs`](docs): Documentation, including reference documentation generated from `schema` and the `rust` CLI tool.

-- [`examples`](examples) `🏗️ In progress`: Example of documents conforming to Stencila Schema, mostly for testing purposes.
+- [`examples`](examples): Example of documents conforming to Stencila Schema, mostly for testing purposes.

 ## 🙏 Acknowledgements